-You may receive temporary parental benefit from Försäkringskassan for a maximum of 120 days to take care of an ill child.
+You may receive temporary parental benefit from Försäkringskassan for a maximum of 120 days a year to take care of a sick child.
 You may take 60 days if the ordinary caregiver or the child is ill.
 The remaining 60 days can only be taken if the child is ill.
 You may also receive temporary parental benefit if the child needs to see a doctor or similar, or if the other parent has a doctor’s appointment with a sibling.
-In general, the child needs to be under 12 years of age and a doctor’s certificate is required after the 8th day.
+In general, the child needs to be under 12 years of age.
 Temporary parental benefit is calculated per child and calendar year.
 You are on leave with full salary deduction.
-You can transfer your days of temporary parental benefit to another person, e.g. a grandmother or sister.
+You can transfer your days of temporary parental benefit to another person, e.g. a grandparent or other relative.

 10 days upon the birth of a child

-The father or other parent may stay at home with full salary deduction for ten workdays.
+The parent not giving birth may stay at home with full salary deduction for 10 workdays.
 This applies if you receive temporary parental benefit from Försäkringskassan.
-Your ten days need to be used within 60 days from the time the child came home.
+Your 10 days need to be used within 60 days of the time the child came home.

 Contact days in accordance with LSS